 In the United States, World Kidney Day is observed through various awareness campaigns, health talks, screening programs, and manifestation of educational resources.
 These programs aim at prompting individuals to prioritize their kidney health and spread the word about the disease.
 Activities often include walkathons, cycling events, or online campaigns, offering a chance for everyone to participate.
 World Kidney Day is observed annually on the second Thursday of March, allowing Americans to join millions of people worldwide in advocating for better kidney health.

-Facts about World Kidney Day
+Top 10 Facts for World Kidney Day in 2026

 In the News and Trending in the US for World Kidney Day